Ty-Sir/ape-stats-goerli/README.md

 #### Exceptions

 When styling the color of the Staked Amount and Unclaimed Amount `statColor: "newColor"` is used. \
-When stying thr font size of the 24hr rate and external link use `rateFontSize: "newSize"` and `linkFontSize: "newSize"` respectively.
+When stying the font size of the 24hr rate and external link use `rateFontSize: "newSize"` and `linkFontSize: "newSize"` respectively.

 ```
 import { BAYCStatBar } from "ape-stats-goerli"